benbalter/jekyll-style-guide/_docs/permalinks.md

 ### Per-file permalinks

 Don't hide markdown files in subfolders to achieve pretty permalinks.
-Doing so is unecessary, adds additional steps to most editing workflows, and makes distingusishing between numerous `index.md` files more difficult, when open in a text editor.
+Doing so is unnecessary, adds additional steps to most editing workflows, and makes distinguishing between numerous `index.md` files more difficult, when open in a text editor.
 Generated permalinks should have a logical relationship to the source filename.

 Good: